-It is important to know that China has two major extended public holidays, Chinese New Year, which is well known and occurs spring time and in addition Golden Week which incorporates China’s national day commemorating the founding of modern China, which is held in the first week of October each year.
+It is important to know that China has two major extended public holidays.
+Chinese New Year, which is well known and occurs in the spring time.
+Then there is Golden Week, which incorporates China’s national day commemorating the founding of modern China.
+This is held in the first week of October each year.

 These holidays matter to companies who import from China as they cause a spike in demand immediately prior to both these holidays for space on ships and planes.
 In addition, there is very little commercial work done, if any, over the holiday period.

 This year is no exception and we are currently finding that there are serious space shortages for container bookings from China with many of our customers booking up to three weeks in advance or more to secure space.

 Due to the restricted nature of the available freight, rates have increased as space has become tighter.
 Shipping lines who offer monthly contract rates are restricting or eliminating space on these monthly deals, in favour of auctioning off their container booking slots to the highest bidders.